The Booty Tape

-The Booty Tape is the commercial debut mixtape by American rapper Ugly God.
+The Booty Tape is the debut commercial mixtape by American rapper Ugly God.
 It was released on August 4, 2017, by Asylum Records.
 Recording sessions took place from 2015 to 2017, with all the writing, recording and its executive production credited to Ugly God himself, alongside the additional production from Danny Wolf and Nikko Bunkin, among others.
 The mixtape features a solo guest appearance from American rapper Wiz Khalifa.

 Singles

 On March 16, 2016, Ugly God premiered a song, called "Water" through his account on SoundCloud.
 It was re-released for digital download as the official lead single for his upcoming commercial debut project on November 19, 2016, by Asylum Records.
 The song peaked at number 80 on the US Billboard Hot 100.

 "Fuck Ugly God" was released as the album's second single on June 27, 2017.
 "No Lies" was released as the album's third and final single on July 31, 2017.
 The song features a guest appearance from American rapper Wiz Khalifa.